Partial Global Recovery in the Elastic Travel Time Tomography Problem for Transversely Isotropic Media

-In addition, there are $5$ independent components of the elasticity tensor, which we denote by $a_{11}$, $a_{33}$, $a_{55}$, $a_{66}$, and $E^2$ (with $E^2 = (a_{11}-a_{55})(a_{33}-a_{55}) - (a_{13}+a_{55})^2$ in the notation of \cite{tsvankin}); they will be referred to as the ``material parameters'' for the elastic material.
+In addition, there are $5$ independent components of the elasticity tensor, which we denote by $a_{11}$, $a_{33}$, $a_{55}$, $a_{66}$, and $E^2$ (with\footnote{Note, despite the notation, that $E^2$ is not necessarily nonnegative.
+One can think of $E^2$ as a measure of deviation of the $qP$ or $qSV$ waves from having an ``ellipsoidal slowness surface,'' i.e. having the corresponding wave speeds being quadratic forms.} $E^2 = (a_{11}-a_{55})(a_{33}-a_{55}) - (a_{13}+a_{55})^2$ in the notation of \cite{tsvankin}); they will be referred to as the ``material parameters'' for the elastic material.
 Note that fully isotropic elasticity is a special case of transversely isotropic elasticity, with $a_{11} = a_{33} = \lambda+2\mu$, $a_{55} = a_{66} = \mu$, and $E^2 = 0$.
 Transversely isotropic elastic materials appear naturally in the Earth, where rocks are formed in layers over time; within each layer there is isotropic behavior, but the composition is not isotropic across different layers (see Section 1 of \cite{ti} for more examples and details).